Moyer joined the Green Terror staff in July 2011 as director of athletics after 11 years in the same position at Moravian.

 Moyer has extensive coaching experience, including as head men’s soccer coach at Catholic, Manhattanville and Chicago as well as men’s golf coach at St. Mary’s and women’s golf coach at Moravian.

 Moyer is a member of the National Association of College Directors of Athletics and the National Soccer Coaches of America Association.
+He currently serves on the NCAA Div.
+III women’s soccer championship committee and chairs the Mid-Atlantic Regional Advisory Committee.

 A 1981 graduate of St. Mary’s, he earned his bachelor of arts in social science and economics.
 He holds an MBA from Johns Hopkins (1987) and completed post-graduate coursework in higher education administration and finance at Columbia University.